Fluxuous/ey-cloud-recipes/cookbooks/redis/README.md

 Installation
 --------

-Ensure you have the Dependencies installed in your local cookbooks repository ...
+Ensure you have the Dependencies installed in your local cookbooks repository...
 Add the following to your main/recipes/default.rb

 ``include_recipe "redis"``